mqless/mqless.github.io/_docs/part-1.md

 Currently the only dependency is the aws sdk for nodejs, so run `npm install --save aws-sdk`

 ## Actor State
-As mentioned above, MQLess actors are stateless, so we need to save the actor state at an external storage, in this tutorial we will use DynamoDB.
+As mentioned above, MQLess doesn't manage the state.
+We need to save the actor state at an external storage, in this tutorial we will use DynamoDB.

-> MQLess layer for AWS Lambda is on the roadmap, this will simplify the state management.
-Including caching of the state between function invokation on the Lambda instance.

 For now, lets create a module for state, called `state.js` under the `src` directory.: